-We will show you a chart in survey 2.
+We will show your child a chart in survey 2.
 It will have the ratings for each group that took part.
-We will also show you your rating from survey 1.
-Only you will be able to see your individual rating.
+We will also show their rating from survey 1.
+Only you and your child will be able to see your individual rating.
 No one else will be able to see anyone else individual score.

-We will ask you to consider the information from others and to rate how important each unwanted outcome is again.
-You can change your rating or keep it the same.
-Your individual results will be confidential.
+We will ask your child to consider the information from others and to rate how important each harm is again.
+They can change their rating or keep it the same.
+Their individual results will be confidential.

 Survey 2 will be kept open for 4 weeks.
 At the end of survey 2 we will analyse the results.
 We will share and agree these results at a final meeting.
-In survey 2 you will be able to tell us if you would like to attend this meeting or not.
+In survey 2 you and your child will be able to tell us if they would like to attend this meeting or not.

-If you need help to complete the surveys or have questions you can contact us, and we can arrange a time to call you.
+If you or your child needs help to complete the surveys or have questions you can contact us, and we can arrange a time to call you.

 It is important to complete both surveys even though they are similar.
-By completing both you will help us to reach agreement on the most important unwanted outcomes to report.
+By completing both your child will help us to reach agreement on the most important unwanted outcomes to report.